Cook County Divorce Attorneys

 The divorce process begins when one spouse files for Dissolution of Marriage.
 In Illinois, divorce may be filed as a "no-fault" or "at-fault" divorce.
 If it is an at-fault divorce, then the spouse who filed must prove that his or her spouse is, in fact, "at-fault" for the failure of the marriage in a way recognized by Illinois law.
 In a no-fault divorce, the filing spouse merely cites "irreconcilable differences."
 Most divorces in Illinois are no-fault.

 Much of the divorce process is a business transaction and the settlement you get will be determined by your legal preparedness.
 An experienced Cook County divorce attorney will work diligently to obtain a divorce settlement that is best for you and your family regarding matters such as:

 - Child custody.

 Without the proper legal representation, it is much more likely that you may be taken advantage of by your spouse.

 At Nottage and Ward, LLP, our experienced Cook County divorce attorneys have the knowledge, skills, and resources to obtain a divorce settlement that is best for you and your family.
-Whether we are working with both spouses in an amicable split or dealing with heated courtroom battle between you and your ex, we will work professionally and diligently for your family's best interests.
+Whether we are working with both spouses in an amicable split, dealing with the additional complications of bankruptcy, or a heated courtroom battle between you and your ex, we will work professionally and diligently for your family's best interests.
 If you are considering divorce in Illinois, contact us for a consultation of your legal rights and options at (312) 332-2915.

 - Court-Ordered Parenting Classes Now Available Online In Cook County